John Playford: The English Dancing Master

 The 39 melodies selected are in the range of a ninth and can be played on the Dudey (transposed accordingly).
 Nothing else has been processed.
 (Only in one dance is a low leading tone replaced).

-The first chapter of this booklet contains only the monophonic melodies, like the original.
-Of course, it was edited, set for several voices, arranged and orchestrated as required and according to the players involved.
+This booklet contains only the monophonic melodies in the first chapter, like the original.
+Of course, it was edited, polyphonically set, arranged and orchestrated as needed and participating players.
 Improvised preludes and interludes, as well as accompaniments, were common.
 There is therefore a wide field for musical interpretation by the active musicians – just like in Playford’s time.
 Harmonies are given under the notes as a basis for this approach to the melodies.
 Thanks to Ian Harrison for this contribution.
 In the second chapter, arrangements are collected that were created in the interplay of dudey, gemshorn and recorder.
-However, they are also suitable for other instruments and should also encourage you to try your own arrangements.
+However, they are also well suited for other instruments and are also intended to inspire the player to venture his own arrangements.

 It was deliberately decided not to include the dance description following each melody.
 On the one hand, this would go beyond the scope of this publication, on the other hand, dance descriptions are available elsewhere (see references in the appendix).
 It is also our aim to emphasize the charm of the melodies as minstrel music.